AnthonyOlakangil/Lumina_Data/README.md

-# Lumina_Data
+# lumina-data
-storing dbs and csvs for lumina project
+storing data and cleaning scripts for lumina project